 Custodial credit risk is the risk that in the event of a bank failure, an organization's deposits may not be returned to it.
 Crete Academy does not have a policy for custodial credit risk for deposits.
 The FDIC insures up to \$250,000 per depositor per insured bank.
-As of June 30, 2020, Crete Academy's bank balance was not exposed to custodial credit risk as there were no deposits over \$250,000 in accounts at any one insured bank.
+As of June 30, 2021, \$52,408 of Crete Academy's bank balance was exposed to custodial credit risk as there were deposits over \$250,000 in accounts at one or more banks.